 - Nothing ruins a pretty cake more than half of it sticking to the pan.
-Be sure to grease and flour the pan according to the recipe directions, but what if your cake DOES stick to the pan?
+Be sure to grease and flour the pan according to the recipe directions.
+If your cake does stick to the pan, don't fret.
 If it's only messed up in a few places, then you can use frosting to cover up any mistakes.
 Otherwise, turn it into a trifle!

 - Cooling the cake completely makes it easier to frost.
-The longer the cake is allowed to sit, the less likely cake crumbs will be come up while frosting.
+The longer the cake is allowed to sit, the less likely the cake will crumb while you frost it.
 A cold cake holds together even better, so feel free to wrap the cake in plastic wrap and pop it in the freezer for 30 to 45 minutes before frosting.

-- If you want to torte the cake (slice the cake layer horizontally), use toothpicks to mark the middle the cake.
+- If you want to torte the cake (slice the cake horizontally), use toothpicks to mark the middle of the cake.
 Use a long serrated knife to slice through the center.
 Another way to divide the cake into two layers is to take a very long piece of dental floss and pull it through.
-Refrigerate the cake layer first to make it a bit stiff.
+Refrigerate the cake layer first to make it a bit stiff before you cut.

 - Store the cake according to the recipe directions.
 Cakes made with whipped cream or frosting with butter should be refrigerated.
-Just keep in mind that refrigerated cakes tend to dry out, so eat them within a few days.
+Refrigerated cakes tend to dry out, so eat them within a few days.
 The prettiest way to store a cake is in a glass cake container that sits on the kitchen counter.

 - Cake layers freeze beautifully.
 Wrap each layer in plastic wrap.
 Next, place the cake layer or layers in resealable freezer bags.
 The un-frosted layers will maintain their flavor for at least 3 months.